Pentax 645D versus Pentax 645Z

 |Sony A7R (⇒ lft | rgt)||Full Frame||36.2||7360||4912||1080/60p||25.6||14.1||2746||95|

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but can also record movies.
 The 645Z indeed provides for movie recording, while the 645D does not.
 The highest resolution format that the 645Z can use is 1080/60i.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 645D and the 645Z are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Pentax 645D and Pentax 645Z in connection with corresponding information for a sample of similar cameras.
+The following table reports on some other key feature differences and similarities of the Pentax 645D, the Pentax 645Z, and comparable cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Pentax 645D (⇒ rgt)||optical||YES||3.0||921||fixed||no||4000||1.1||no||no|